kellan/laughingmeme/_posts/2012-12-08-entrepreneurship-its-also-not-just-hacking-up-a-website.md

 ---
 id: 5185
-title: 'entrepreneurship, it&#8217;s also not just hacking up a website'
+title: 'entrepreneurship, its also not just hacking up a website'
 date: '2012-12-08T08:01:09+00:00'
 author: Kellan
 layout: post